The MSc Economics is a specialist masters degree designed to provide you with rigorous training in theoretical and applied economics.

 In total students earn 60 credits from the courses in the first term, 60 credits from the courses in the second term and 60 credits from the dissertation.

-You should have an upper second class honours degree (2:1), or international equivalent, normally (though not necessarily) in economics or a related field.
-A good basic knowledge of relevant statistical theory and mathematics is also necessary.
+At least an upper second class honours degree (2:1), or overseas equivalent, normally (though not necessarily) in Economics or a related field.
+Students from Mathematics, Engineering and Traditional Sciences are encouraged to apply.
+A good knowledge of relevant statistical theory and mathematics is necessary for all applicants.

 Fees and contact